nayxie/VeggieShopApp-Oct2024/README.md

 ## :rocket: Layered Architectural Design

-The application follows a `layered architectural design`.
+The application follows a `Layered Architectural Design`.
 Each layer is separated according to best practices, making the architecture clean, modular, and easy to maintain.

 <img width="507" alt="Screenshot 2024-10-31 at 15 53 04" src="https://github.com/user-attachments/assets/10273f29-b768-4a21-8994-968a4146f963">